 - Solid square symbol – Represents a Double-bogey or worse

-By using these golf symbols for scores it makes it quicker and easier to identify scoring when reading a golf scorecard.
+By using these golf symbols for scores it makes it quicker and easier to identify scoring when reading your golf scores.

 Best Golf Scorecard Tips